seasid3/pands-project/README.md

 The p-value for sepal_width is 0.1012 (p>0.05).
 The data are likely normally distributed.
 The p-value for petal_length is 0.0000 (p<0.05).
 The data deviates from normal distribution (reject null hypothesis).
 The p-value for petal_width is 0.0000 (p<0.05).
 The data deviates from normal distribution (reject null hypothesis).

+I then tried to further investigate normality of the features for each of the Iris classes (species).
+This was very difficult so I asked ChatGPT for help (https://chatgpt.com/share/681a62fd-b794-800d-a0a1-ed0e6166f0f4).
+I understand that here, I define species, and then incorporate species, as well as feature, into the column_shapiro function I wrote in normality.py.
+The results are converted to a pandas dataframe.
+The output is:

+Shapiro-Wilk test for normality by species:
+The p-value for Iris-setosa, sepal_length is 0.4595 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-setosa, sepal_width is 0.2715 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-setosa, petal_length is 0.0548 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-setosa, petal_width is 0.0000 (p<0.05).
+The data deviates from normal distribution (reject null hypothesis).
+The p-value for Iris-versicolor, sepal_length is 0.4647 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-versicolor, sepal_width is 0.3380 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-versicolor, petal_length is 0.1585 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-versicolor, petal_width is 0.0273 (p<0.05).
+The data deviates from normal distribution (reject null hypothesis).
+The p-value for Iris-virginica, sepal_length is 0.2583 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-virginica, sepal_width is 0.1809 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-virginica, petal_length is 0.1098 (p>0.05).
+The data are likely normally distributed.
+The p-value for Iris-virginica, petal_width is 0.0870 (p>0.05).
+The data are likely normally distributed.

+## *Task 3: Explore relationships between the features*

 I went back and added print() througout the analysis.py file to insert blank lines to aid readability (https://www.reddit.com/r/learnpython/comments/uqajbh/how_to_print_space_between_output_lines/).